oidcproxydotnet/OidcProxy.Net/docs/demos/spa-bffs/keycloak/src/readme.md

 ## Run the demo using Visual Studio

 * Open demo.sln
-* Right-client on the `Api` project and select Debug → Start new instance.
+* Right-click on the `Api` project and select Debug → Start new instance.
-* Right-client on the `spa+bff` project and select Debug → Start new instance.
+* Right-click on the `spa+bff` project and select Debug → Start new instance.

 ## Or run the demo using the CLI